argv-minus-one/gzdoom-use-to-pickup/README.md

 This is a client-side option.
 In multiplayer games, players may independently decide whether they want to use this, or use the vanilla pickup behavior.

+### Item bracket color & item bracket opacity

+When an item is highlighted by this mod, brackets are drawn around it, and a textual label is drawn under it.
+These control the color and opacity of the brackets and label.

+Opacity is given as a value between 0 and 1, where 0 is completely invisible and 1 is completely opaque.
+For example, setting this to 0.5 will result in the brackets and label being only 50% opaque.

+### Fade-in time & fade-out time

+When you look at an item, the brackets and labels around it will fade in for a moment.
+Similarly, when you look away, the brackets and labels will fade out.
+These options control how long, in seconds, the fade in/out animation lasts.

 ### Toggle Enabled

 A key binding for toggling the mod on/off.
 This also appears in the “Customize Controls” menu.